scottaohara/aria_links/README.md

 ## License & Such

 This script was written by [Scott O'Hara](https://twitter.com/scottohara).

 It has an [MIT](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md) license.

-Do with it what you will :)
+Do with it what you will, but hopefully you will do nothing with it at all :)